evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 text_evals_report
 ```

-You will see the distribution of sentiment in responses.
-Most are positive or neutral, but some instances have a sentiment below zero.
+You will see the distribution of response sentiment.
+Most are positive or neutral, but there are a few chats with a negative sentiment.

 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png) NEW IMAGE TO BE ADDED